JuliaAI/MLJ.jl/docs/src/controlling_iterative_models.md

 ### Controlling model tuning

-An example of scenario 2 occurs when controlling hyper-parameter optimization (model tuning).
+An example of scenario 2 occurs when controlling hyperparameter optimization (model tuning).
 Recall that MLJ's [`TunedModel`](@ref MLJTuning.TunedModel) wrapper is implemented as an iterative model.
 Moreover, this wrapper reports, as a training loss, the lowest value of the optimization objective function so far (typically the lowest value of an out-of-sample loss, or -1 times an out-of-sample score).
-One may want to simply end the hyper-parameter search when this value meets the [`NumberSinceBest`](@ref EarlyStopping.NumberSinceBest) stopping criterion discussed below, say, rather than introduce an extra layer of resampling to first "learn" the optimal value of the iteration parameter.
+One may want to simply end the hyperparameter search when this value meets the [`NumberSinceBest`](@ref EarlyStopping.NumberSinceBest) stopping criterion discussed below, say, rather than introducing an extra layer of resampling to first "learn" the optimal value of the iteration parameter.

-In the following example we conduct a [`RandomSearch`](@ref MLJTuning.RandomSearch) for the optimal value of the regularization parameter `lambda` in a `RidgeRegressor` using 6-fold cross-validation.
+In the following example, we conduct a [`RandomSearch`](@ref MLJTuning.RandomSearch) for the optimal value of the regularization parameter `lambda` in a `RidgeRegressor` using 6-fold cross-validation.
 By wrapping our "self-tuning" version of the